 OPENED FEBRUARY 2019

-Visually distinctive programming features emerging artists reconsidering the distinctions between disciplines and expanding the language of form.
+Visually distinctive programming features emerging artists and designers reconsidering the distinctions between disciplines and expanding the language of form.
 A synthesis of the directors’ backgrounds in architecture and the performing arts, exhibitions work to activate the viewer’s environment and to shift context and categorization, allowing objects to move freely in and across the art and design landscapes.

 Co-Founders // Jennifer Carvalho + Se Yoon Park

 Carvalho’s aesthetic education began at the School of American Ballet in New York, where she trained in a strict discipline of line and form, in a concentrated, cross-pollinated environment of works and ideas by prominent post-war and contemporary artists and contributors.